ML-Cai/BBBIOlib/README.md

 **Toolkit List :**

-        **GPIO CLK Status toolkit :**
+	GPIO CLK Status toolkit :
 		it's an utility to show GPIO clock module status of  GPIO0 /GPIO1 / GPIO2 / GPIO3 .

 		Help for check GPIO clock module enable or not .

 		if GPIO clock is disable ,access pin in that will cause **"bus error"** message .

 		# make GPIO_STATUS

-        **Expansion Header toolkit :**
+	Expansion Header toolkit :
 		it shows the "current" status of Expansion Header P8 and P9 ,

 		include Pin mode , pull-high/low .... etc .

 		# make EP_STATUS

 **Dts :**

-In BBB , the default pin mux mode is 7 , as GPIO mode ,
+In Linux kernel 3.8 ,when BBB power on ,the default pin mux mode is 7 (as GPIO mode) ,

 if your device tree doesn't change the pin mux mode , the ePWM / SPI / I2C .. is unused .

-I mapped CONTROL_MODULE register via mmap and modify config register in offset 800h~E00h ,

-but it has no effect , i conjecture this action must operat in kernel mode.

-and i also modify u-boot mux file , but it has no effect too.
+the register control pin mux mode is CONTROL_MODULE , but access this register need to be in privilege mode,

+because that , BBBio doesn't control ths register .

 so i try to using dtsi file to setting the pinmux mode .